Institutes, Centers & Projects

 The Edmond J. Safra Center for Bioinformatics

-The Center has broad international collaborations including (a) the Koret-University California Berkeley-TAU Initiative in Computational Biology and Bioinformatics, (b) a collaboration with the Computational Genomics Summer Institute of University California Los Angeles, (c) a partnership with Harvard University in the Entrepreneurs Salon series, (d) a Denmark-TAU AI in Health workshop, (e) a collaboration with the University California San Francisco on Computational Biology and Drug Discovery.
+The Center has broad international collaborations including (a) the Koret-University California Berkeley-TAU Initiative in Computational Biology and Bioinformatics, (b) a collaboration with the Computational Genomics Summer Institute of University California Los Angeles, (c) a partnership with Harvard University in the Entrepreneurs Salon series, (d) a collaboration with the University California San Francisco on Computational Biology and Drug Discovery.
 These collaborations have great effect on the quality and impact of the Center's research.

 The Deutsch Institute of Computer Science